EvilDagger/ESignPlus/README.md

 4. (Optional but recommended) Perform system cleaning in iClean (or iClean Pro) to clean off the app
 5. Go to the Files app (or Filza), find the eSign+ folder/ZIP and uninstall it.
 This ensures that the pre-install traces of the app get removed.
 6. Refresh the TrollStore icon cache
+7. (Optional but recommended) Remove all the .plist files and traces of the eSign+ app
-7. If this issue still isn't fixed, do all the optional steps if undone.
+8. If this issue still isn't fixed, do all the optional steps if undone.
 Lastly, refresh your jailbreak's icon cache.
 If the app is still there, restart your phone.

 ### Does this tool require jailbreak?